PILLSORTED BLOG 12 MINUTES READ

 Savlon Antiseptic Cream – 30g

-Savlon Antiseptic Cream is a versatile product that helps prevent infection in various skin conditions.
-It is effective for cuts, grazes, insect bites and stings, sore or chapped skin, blisters, burns, spots, and minor sunburn.
+Savlon Antiseptic Cream is a trusted first aid cream used to help prevent infection in minor skin injuries.
+It is suitable for treating cuts, grazes, insect bites and stings, blisters, minor burns, spots, sore or chapped skin, and mild sunburn.

 Vaseline Lip Therapy + SPF 15 Original Stick